1-877-929-7245

 Today takes us on a scenic rail journey aboard the Brocken Railway to the summit of Brocken, the highest peak in the Harz Mountains at 3,743 feet.
 We enjoy stunning panoramic views of the Upper Harz National Park as we wind our way up the snow-covered mountain to the terminus, Brockenbahnhof, the highest narrow-gauge railway station in Germany.

-This towering summit has long been associated with dark forces, perhaps most famously in Goethe's Faust, and during the Cold War, Brocken was a military base used for border surveillance; until the fall of the Berlin Wall, the mountain was off-limits to all but the Soviet army.
-From the mountain's top, we enjoy one of Europe's most spectacular lookout points, commanding views of the sloping tree-lined hillsides below.
+This towering summit has long been associated with dark forces, perhaps most famously in Goethe's tragic play, Faust.
+During the Cold War, Brocken was a military base used for border surveillance, and the mountain was off-limits to all but the Soviet army until the fall of the Berlin Wall.
+From the mountaintop, we enjoy one of Europe's most spectacular lookout points, commanding views of the sloping tree-lined hillsides below.

-We rail back from Brocken to Wernigerode and return to our hotel for dinner.
+In the afternoon, we take the Brocken Railway back to Wernigerode and return to our hotel for dinner.
+Overnight Wernigerode.

 Includes